 Got it in one.
 After pairing your smartphone with the system, you can see who’s calling on the screen and tap it to answer or scroll through your phonebook while you’re riding and dial a friend.
 You get text notifications too, can use Siri or Google Now to ask questions and make voice commands – and Android users can even send quick text replies.

 Naturally – we’re in 2016, after all.
 In fact, it’s a multi-touch screen of sorts and accepts input from either one or two fingers.
 That means you can pinch-to-zoom when using the maps.
 And despite using capacitive tech (the same as in your smartphone or tablet) it’ll work when you’re wearing gloves because, let’s face it, you’re probably going to be wearing gloves if you’re riding one of these hogs through rural Arkansas or Nebraska or whatever.

 The system also rocks five large physical buttons giving you easy shortcuts to several functions.

 And what about this customisability?

-At any time, you can change the system’s display layout to show any combination of eight different screen elements: vehicle status (tyre pressure, oil levels etc.); vehicle info (speed, RPM, fuel range); data for two distinct trips; ride data (heading, altitude etc.); audio; Bluetooth; and a map/navigation.
+At any time, you can change the system’s display layout to show any combination of eight different screen elements: vehicle status (tyre pressure, oil levels etc.), vehicle info (speed, RPM, fuel range), data for two distinct trips, ride data (heading, altitude, etc.), audio, Bluetooth, a map and the navigation screen.

 Sounds like big ol' road hogs have got smarter.
 When’s it out?